We already know that all big companies and agencies work through collaboration.

 Break your project into micro goals and set out a plan to achieve those.
 Thread all of it together and present a logical model to explain how you hope to achieve all the goals.

 Step 7.
-Evaluation Section
+Describe Your Evaluation Plan

 Evaluation Section is something that the funder looks up to.
 They want to know what impact can their help make.
 This stage reflects your longsightedness.